When you

 home.
 His maternal grandfather also lived with the family

-and like his mother, played the piano.
+the piano.
 They taught Fred to

 play the piano at an early age.
-While recuperating from his
+While recuperating from

 many illnesses, Fred found entertainment in music and the